Nickchen2016/Speak-Out/README.md

 Since it is a Chrome Extension.
 I need you to have a Google Chrome 1st.

 No npm install require, if you want to check the code.
-Just download it and go to your Chrome Broswer.
+Just download it & go to your Chrome Broswer.

 In Chrome Broswer--Window--Extensions--Load Unpacked--locate the download file--Select--Enjoy!🍻